-In 2012, the Company entered into a credit agreement with respect to a revolving credit facility with a Canadian chartered bank in the principal amount of up to \$50.0.
-On March 26, 2013, the credit agreement was amended and the Company entered into two additional credit agreements with respect to two additional revolving credit facilities with two other Canadian chartered banks.
-The aggregate principal amount of the three revolving credit facilities was up to \$300.0.
-On November 28, 2014 and on December 1, 2015, the credit agreements were amended.
-The aggregate principal amount of the three revolving credit facilities is currently up to \$1,000.0 and will be used to refinance existing debt, fund future operating and capital expenditures, interest payments and for general corporate purposes.
+The Company has credit agreements with respect to three revolving credit facilities with Canadian chartered banks.
+The aggregate principal amount of the three revolving credit facilities is currently up to \$465.0 and will be used to refinance existing debt, fund future operating and capital expenditures, interest payments and for general corporate purposes.
 The obligations under the credit facilities rank pari passu with the senior debt of the Company.
 The Company issued to the Canadian chartered banks senior pledged bonds with an aggregate principal amount of \$1,200.0, resulting in the indebtedness arising from the credit facilities being secured under the Indenture.